 Weight and Packability

 We wore these jackets day in and day out for months.
 We hiked with a backpack on to check for signs of wear or abrasion.
 We pulled and twisted at the seams of each to see if they would tear under pressure.
 We did a rapid repetitive use test on each zipper.
 We yanked on zippers, drawcords, and velcro.
 We thoroughly researched components and scrutinized the materials and construction for flaws and potential weak points.
-We were not gentle on these jackets and put them through their paces to see if they would hold up.
+We were not gentle on these jackets and put them through their paces to see how well they would hold up.

 Through extensive testing and analysis and countless hours spent in each rain jacket, we've taken the guesswork out of purchasing this essential gear.
 With the information provided in this review, you can confidently choose a jacket that best suits your needs, whether you're embarking on an epic backcountry adventure or merely don't want to let a little drizzle keep you indoors.
 Regardless of the situation, there's a rain jacket available to keep you dry when the weather threatens to disrupt your plans.